Skip to content

 Challengeable by: Employee

-Validate plan compatibility and dependency rules including HSA-vs-FSA mutual exclusion, IRC Section 125 plan rules, dependent-coverage tier consistency For employee elections, what compatibility checks apply: HSA participation requires HSA-qualified HDHP enrolment plus disqualifies general-purpose health FSA participation (limited-purpose FSA permitted), Section 125 cafeteria-plan elections must be irrevocable for the plan year except for permitted election changes, dependent-coverage tier (employee plus spouse, employee plus children, family) must be consistent across medical-dental-vision plus dependent-care FSA, life-insurance dependent coverage requires qualifying-dependent status?
+Validate plan compatibility and dependency rules For the employee's elections, which compatibility checks apply?
+HSA participation requires a qualified HDHP and rules out a general-purpose health FSA (a limited-purpose FSA is allowed); Section 125 elections are irrevocable for the plan year except for permitted changes; the dependent-coverage tier (employee-plus-spouse, employee-plus-children, family) must be consistent across medical, dental, vision and the dependent-care FSA; and life-insurance dependent cover requires qualifying-dependent status.
 Rules Engine Auditor

-Deterministic compatibility rule-engine based on IRS plan-document rules plus carrier contract terms; HSA-vs-FSA mutual exclusion under IRC Section 223 plus IRS Notice 2020-29; Section 125 cafeteria-plan irrevocability under Treasury Regulation 1.125-4; dependent-coverage consistency under collateral source rule plus IRS dependency tests under IRC Section 151
+A deterministic compatibility rule-engine applies the IRS plan-document rules and carrier contract terms: the HSA-versus-FSA mutual exclusion under IRC Section 223, cafeteria-plan irrevocability under the Treasury regulations, and dependent-coverage consistency under the IRC dependency tests.

 Decision Record